-The very last one in the list of Top 6 applications of Charles law is the shrinking of a helium balloon on a colder day.
+The very last one in the list of Top 6 Charles law application in real life is the shrinking of a helium balloon on a colder day.
 Well, everyone is quite aware of what is helium balloon?

 We all remember that during our childhood days when we step outside our home with a helium balloon on the chilly days (winter season of course).

 The balloon will shrink a bit due to the degree of coldness or decrease in temperature.
-It happens because of Charles gas Law.
+It happens because of Charles’s gas Law.

 According to Charles law definition; when the temperature decreases so do the volume of helium gas inside a balloon.
 On the other hand, when the same balloon is brought back to a worm room, it regains its original shape.